 What kind of things do Green Star restaurants do?

 Every Green Star restaurant is different and works in its own unique way – but all make a difference to the world around them and act as role models to us all.

 Many work directly with growers, farmers and fishermen; forage in hedgerows and woodlands; grow plants and rear animals; and use regenerative methods such as no-dig vegetable gardens and successional cover crop growing.

-They also often go beyond environmental considerations to address issues related to ethics and wellbeing, as well as contributing to local, national or global charitable and educational projects.
+They also often go beyond environmental considerations to address issues related to ethics, as well as contributing to local, national or global charitable and educational projects.

 Who is eligible for a Michelin Green Star?

-Any restaurant in the Michelin Guide is eligible, whether it holds a Michelin Plate, Bib Gourmand or a Michelin Star.
+Any restaurant in the Michelin Guide is eligible.

 What are the Michelin Inspectors looking for when they award a Michelin Green Star?

 There is no specific formula for awarding a Michelin Green Star, as every restaurant and its surrounding region has a unique set of conditions.
 The Inspectors are simply looking for those at the top of their game when it comes to their sustainable practices.